 Including a picture can actually be a distraction from your CV.
 What you look like doesn’t matter, and doesn’t and certainly shouldn’t come into play when a recruiter is making a decision, so it’s not needed on your CV.

 Don’t have your CV written in the third person

-People may think that having their CV in the third person makes it seem like their more important, so important that they’ve had to have someone else write their CV for them.
+People may think that having their CV in the third person makes it seem like they're more important, so important that they’ve had to have someone else write their CV for them.
 If you’ve written the CV yourself, then it shows you actually took the time, meaning the job hunt is important to you

 Don’t forget your CV is not a novel

 Remember your CV only has 20 seconds to make an impact- keep it short, and to the point.
 Bullet points are a great way of getting information across and it's easier to spot the details.
-Also remember, you’re CV is trying to prove how great you are for a specific role, so make sure you’ve focused on your skills that match or compliant the job you’re applying for.
+Also remember, your CV is trying to prove how great you are for a specific role, so make sure you’ve focused on your skills that match or compliment the job you’re applying for.